-How exciting to share with you a youtube video of pancakes!
+How exciting to share with you a youtube video of my vegan pancakes w chocolate tahini sauce + blueberries!
 I post so many pictures and recipes of pancakes, and as a result of this receive lots of questions about them.
 Many of you still struggle with getting the right consistency of batter, pan temperature and so forth.
 What I love about this video is that I can physically show you how it’s done, you can see the texture of the batter and how the pancakes should look as they cook.
 Invaluable pancake lessons!

 Making vegan pancakes doesn’t need to result in pancake bricks.
 The key is to get the lightness and fluffiness from the right amount of raising agents and gooey add-ins that take the place of the egg.
 When we omit eggs we are taking away lightness and rise that this ingredient gives, so we have to think outside the box as to how to add this back.
 Otherwise the results are pretty abysmal.